yyw-informatics/MixtureDetection_KNN/README.md

 # Iterative Neighborhood detection to classify mixtures from Whole genome sequencing (WGS)

 ## Objective:
-Identify WGS samples infected with multiple strains of Mycobacterium bovis (M. bovis) or other slow evolving pathogens
+Identify WGS samples infected with multiple strains of Mycobacterium samples or other slow evolving pathogens

 ## Motivation:
 Phylogenetic trees shows the overall ancestral relations between a set of samples.
 However, the limitation of a tree structure is that each child node can only have one parent node.